tinymce/tinymce-docs/CONTRIBUTING.md

 *bookmark* or add *bookmark* as a clarifier.

 Application Programming Interface (API)
 : Use *API* in most circumstances.
-Spell it out on first mention only if kthe document is for a non-technical audience.
+Spell it out on first mention only if the document is for a non-technical audience.

 asynchronous, async
 : Use *asynchronous* Do not use *async*.